danielvtan/vimdo/readme.md

 # TODO features
 - [x] get folder
+- [x] add args to add ability to select which md to use
 - [x] check if folder has readme.md or todo.md
-- [x] add args to add ability to select which md to use
+- [x] vim: move task up and down (shift+j/k)
-- [ ] display markdown heading as tasks list header
+- [x] display markdown list heading as tasks list header
+- [ ] display markdown title as project name
+- [ ] display filename as file name
 - [ ] able to transform issue links (support for bitbucket and github)
 - [ ] if there is no file ask to create file
 - [ ] add pomodoro option. ex. tasks with timer